- 6 Bedrooms

 - Washing Machine

-Take the family or group of friends on a holiday of a lifetime and rent a stay at this beautiful coastal home just a brief walk from the beach!
-This multi-level home includes floor-to-ceiling windows, multiple living areas, and a brilliant ambiance that instantly makes you slip into holiday mode.
+Take the family or group of friends on a holiday of a lifetime and rent a stay at this elegant coastal home just a brief walk from the beach!
+This multi-level home includes floor-to-ceiling windows, multiple living areas, and a radiant ambiance that rapidly makes you slip into holiday mode.
 After making a morning cup of coffee and a delicious breakfast in the immaculate full kitchen, step out to the screened-in outdoor space and pool area for a day of peaceful in style!
-After everybody has taken a dip in the stimulating waters, they can rinse off in the outdoor shower and head over to the pingpong table for an evening tournament.
-The gas grille is an just right place to prepare up a few kabobs or burgers, so head out back and savor the sunset while eating a meal with the whole group.
+After everybody has taken a dip in the exhilarating waters, they can rinse off in the outdoor shower and head over to the pingpong table for an evening tournament.
+The gas grille is an just right place to prepare up a few kabobs or burgers, so head out back and relish the sunset while eating a meal with the whole group.
 For a bit of alone time, head inside and draw a bath in one of the two stand-alone tubs with a rent and maybe even a glass of wine.
-When everybody is winding down, gather in the living area and watch a favorite movie on the sizable flatscreen TV!
+When everybody is winding down, gather in the living area and watch a favorite movie on the enormous flatscreen TV!

 What’s close by: